endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 ### Minimising list-object-v2 calls

-List API calls are costly on S3.
-As the subscription features of MPS3 rely on polling, we want to avoid having the list-object-v2 API calls being part of the poll loop.
-After writing a new manifest entry, the client touches a `last_change` file.
-Clients with active subscriptions poll this file and only if the content changes (efficiently detected with `If-None-Match` header), does the algorithm proceed to syncing the latest state via the `list-object-v2` API call.
+List API calls are costly on S3, they are charged at the same rate as PUTs which are 10x more expensive than GETs.
+As the subscription features of MPS3 rely on polling, we want to avoid having the list-object-v2 API calls being the hot end of a poll loop.

+So after writing a new manifest entry, the client then touches a `last_change` file.
+Clients with active subscriptions poll this file, and only if the content changes (efficiently detected with `If-None-Match` header), does the algorithm proceed to syncing the latest state via the `list-object-v2` API call.

 For APIs where listing is cheap (e.g. local-first/IndexDB), this optimisation can be disabled by the `minimizeListObjectsCalls` flag to `false`.

 ## The Sync Algorithm

-Loop:
 1. Poll the `last_change` file using `If-None-Match` headers, if it hasn't changed go no further
-2. List objects backwards in time from the `now + lag`
+2. List objects backwards in time from the `now + lag` timestamp
-3. Exclude entries whose `abs(timestamp - LastModified) > stale`
+3. Exclude entries whose `abs(timestamp - LastModified) > stale` because they were created by a client with significant clock skew
 4. Let the first entry encountered be `latest_state`
-5. json-merge-patch all `operations` with `timestamp - lag > latest_state` in order into  `latest_state`
+5. json-merge-patch all `operations` with `operations.timestamp - lag > latest_state.timestamp` in order into  `latest_state`
 6. garbage collect entries with `timestamp - lag < latest_state`
 7. notify subscribers of changes

-Operations observed on S3 are exposed to clients as soon as they are read, there is no waiting.
-The existence of clock skew neither compromises causal consistency nor end-to-end latency.
 ### Summary

 The algorithm is deceptively simply in implementation but leans heavily on the algebraic property of JSON-merge-patch and wiggle room in causal consistency to accommodate client-side clock_skew.
 The same algorithm is used also to synchronise state transfer between tabs in the local-first setting.
 By designing for a relatively small set of underlying primitives, it is to apply this sync protocol to more expressive storage system.